-Article by Ayman Alheraki in December 4 2024 09:33 AM
+Article by Ayman Alheraki on January 11 2026 10:35 AM

 Audio programming is a fascinating and vital field in software development, encompassing applications like digital audio workstations, real-time audio effects, virtual instruments, and more.
 C++ stands out as the preferred language for audio programming due to its speed, efficiency, and close-to-hardware capabilities.
 In this article, we will delve into audio programming in C++, focusing on the JUCE library, its capabilities, and complete examples.